Legal NHL Betting Guide for 2021

 NHL Betting Odds – Who Will Win The Stanley Cup in 2021?

 In 2020, the Tampa Bay Lightning were atop the preseason betting boards, and as the preseason favorite – despite the weirdest season in the history of professional sports – they actually won the league championship.
-When it comes to the 2021 Stanley Cup odds, however, the defending champs aren't quite at the top, with all teams buried by the Colorado Avalanche per the current hockey futures.
+When it comes to the 2021 Stanley Cup odds, or NHL playoff picture odds, however, the defending champs aren't quite at the top, with all teams buried by the Colorado Avalanche per the current hockey futures.

 The following Stanley Cup odds are via Bovada Sportsbook: